 In New Zealand, most of the information about our weather and climate is made available to the public through NIWA and MetService.
 NIWA also produces resource materials and activities for schools to support students’ understanding of climate and weather.

-Check out this recent news item: Hundred-year-old water meter causes mercury spill in Gisborne Museum.
+Check out this 2018 Stuff news story: Hundred-year-old water meter causes mercury spill in Gisborne Museum.